phaze-the-dumb/Phaze-Docs/beatsaber-modding/further-modding/config-utils.md

 # Config Utils

-Config utils alows you to store data on the quests memory
+Config utils allows you to store data on the quests memory

 ## Installing Config Utils